 - Distributing product information across various sales channels or geo-locations

 - Maintaining consistent data to meet regulatory restrictions

-The right PIM platform enables you to manage all product-related data from the basics like SKUs to more effective categorization for cross-referencing and from technical information to marketing data.
+The right PIM platform enables you to manage all product-related data.
+This includes ‘basic’ product data (such as SKUs) to more effective categorization (technical information and marketing data).

 For a more in-depth walkthrough on how a PIM platform can help, click below for our free whitepaper.